-- Publishing is estimated to have accounted for 193,000 jobs in the UK creative economy in 2016, almost 10 per cent of UK creative industries employment (Creative Industries 2016). - The creative industries continue to grow and are estimated to employ over 1.8 million people in the UK, an increase of 5.5 per cent since 2013 (Department for Culture, Media & Sport, 2015). - BA (Hons) English and Creative Writing is ranked number 1 in the UK and scored 100 per cent overall satisfaction (National Student Survey, 2020). - Our in-house agency, Solent Creatives, gives you the chance to work on one-off assignments and briefs, making you more experienced, connected and employable. - Work experience is a core element of all our writing and communications courses.
+- The UK publishing industry has an annual turnover of £6 billion, and is the largest exporter of books in the world (Creative Industries Council, 2021). - The creative industries continue to grow and are estimated to employ over 2.2 million people in the UK (Department for Digital, Culture, Media & Sport, 2022). - Our in-house agency, Solent Creatives, gives you the chance to work on one-off assignments and briefs, making you more experienced, connected and employable. - Work experience is a core element of all our writing and communications courses.
 During the second and third years of study you will have the opportunity to undertake a work placement year.
-You will also be supported and encouraged to gain work experience during your summer break to develop your skills and knowledge further. - The Students' Union offers entrepreneurship-focused activities, networking, practical help, events and guest speakers. - Thanks to our close links with industry, many of our writing and communications courses also offer the opportunity to take part in live briefs set by industry professionals.
-This enables you to solve real problems and come up with creative solutions. - Throughout your studies you will have the opportunity to benefit from guest lectures, learning valuable industry insight.
+You will also be supported and encouraged to gain work experience during your summer break to develop your skills and knowledge further. - The Students' Union offers entrepreneurship-focused activities, networking, practical help, events and guest speakers. - Thanks to our close links with industry, our English and journalism courses also offer the opportunity to take part in live briefs set by industry professionals.
+This enables you to solve real problems and come up with creative solutions.

+Throughout your studies you will have the opportunity to benefit from guest lectures, learning valuable industry insight.
 Recent speakers have included James McMahon (former editor of Kerrang!) and representatives from companies such as Work-Club, Saatchi and Saatchi, AKQA and more.